Future of football and concussions

 From elementary school to college, kids work tirelessly to get to draft night.
 But the questions are: at what cost?
 Is playing football worth the risk?

 Chronic Traumatic Encephalopathy (CTE) is a progressive degenerative disease of the brain found in people with a history of repetitive brain trauma, usually athletes.
-It can cause memory loss, aggression, depression and suicidal tendencies. (often athletes).
+It can cause memory loss, aggression, depression and suicidal tendencies (often in athletes).

-Dr. Ann Mckee, a neuropathologist has examined the brains of 202 deceased football players.
-Out of the 202, 111of them played in the NFL and 110 of those were found to have CTE.
+Dr. Ann Mckee, a neuropathologist, has examined the brains of 202 deceased football players.
+Out of the 202, 111 of them played in the NFL, and 110 of those were found to have CTE.
 That is the highest percentage of any sport.
-Unsurprisingly 44 of the victims were linemen, which is where the most contact of the sport takes place.
+Unsurprisingly, 44 of the victims were linemen, the players who experience the most physical contact in the game.

 NBC sportscaster Bob Costas raised the issue earlier this month in a symposium when he talked about the damage caused by the game.

 “The reality is that this game destroys people’s brains,” he said.
 “You cannot change the basic nature of the game.
 I certainly would not let, if I had an athletically gifted 12- or 13-year old son, I would not let him play football.